-There was a recent piece on 60 Minutes about advances in artificial intelligence where computers have advanced to the point of being capable of learnong and can react and respond to their environments.
+There was a recent piece on 60 Minutes about the advances in artificial intelligence whereby computers have advanced to the point of being capable of learn and can react and respond to their environments.
 It is fascinating stuff, but it also reminds me of some bad science fiction movie where the machines wind up taking over and destroying man-kind.
-Caveat Emptor, indeed!

 We are, as a society, becoming more of a Do-It-Yourself group.
 Algorithms have been carefully designed where we can go online, input some data, and get the answers ourselves.
-We have all done that on WebMD at some point in our lives.
+We have all done that on WebMD at so me point in our lives.
 We feel ill; we go online, input our symptoms, and self diagnose.
 Voila!
 We’ve saved ourselves time and money by not having to visit a doctor.
 Heck, I bet if you Googled it, you could probably find a step-by-step on how to perform your own appendectomy.
-With that kind of information, who needs doctors?
+Who needs doctors?

 The same is true in the legal world.
 There continues to be an expansion of do-it-yourself legal products that are available and marketed.
-Why pay a lawyer when, for a low price, you can get a fill-in-the-blank form that can handle your every need.
+Why pay a lawyer when for a low price you can get a fill-in-the-blank form that can handle your every need.
 Not sure what you need?
-Just walk through the easy-to-navigate algorithm and anomymouslegalhelpfoarfee.com will tell you what you need.
-With that kind of information, who needs lawyers?
+Just walk through our easy-to-navigate algorithm and we’ll tell you what you need.

 There are several problems with these products.
 One, you don’t actually ever speak with a lawyer.
-Two, lawyers are licensed by the state.
+Two, lawyers are licensed by state.
 You don’t know if what you’re paying for is even valid in your state.
 Three, I’ve seen the end result of these products.
 Quite frankly, they are ripping you off.
 You’re buying the equivalent of a Rodex watch or a Gussi handbag.
 (Yeah, no such thing.)
-As i said, rip off.

-I’ve seen wills done on these products that the buyer felt like they had achieved peace of mind for when their time comes, but the will the computer drafted will assuredly cause the very drama and heartache that the buyer hoped his heirs would avoid.
-Recently, I reviewed a divorce client’s Prenuptial Agreement prepared by one of these programs.
-The only thing this document does is recite the law on how property and debt is classified and divided and that spousal support may or may not be necessary based on the circumstances of the parties at the time of the divorce.
+I’ve seen wills done on these products that the buyer felt like they had achieved peace of mind for when their time comes, but will assuredly cause the very drama and heartache that the buyer hoped his heirs would avoid.
+Recently, I reviewed a divorce client’s Prenuptial Agreement purchased from one of these programs some years back.
+The only thing this document does is recite the laws on how property and debt is classified and divided and that spousal support may or may not be necessary based on the circumstances of the parties at the time of the divorce.
 Well, no kidding!
 These folks paid $100 to get this document and it is entirely worthless.
-It sets out no rights or responsibilities or deals with any of the hard questions for the divorce that Prenuptial Agreements are supposed to resolve.
-As I sad, rip off.
+It sets out no rights or responsibilities or deals with any of the hard questions for the divorce that Prenuptial Agreements are supposed to help with.

 Your call.
 Accomplish what you set out to accomplish or blow your money on the next, great, feel good on-line product.